Skip over main navigation

 The national Law Centre movement was started in the 1970s by radical lawyers who were disappointed in the failure of the welfare state to eradicate poverty and deliver a more equal society.

-Coventry Law Centre was founded in 1976 by four Councillors: Tom McLatchie, Gilbert Richards, Arthur Waugh Senior and Charles Ward.
+Coventry Law Centre was founded in 1976 by Solicitor Robert Zara and Welfare Rights specialist, Nick Bond who worked with four Councillors: Tom McLatchie, Gilbert Richards, Arthur Waugh Senior, and Charles Ward.
+Originally named Coventry Legal and Income Rights Trust in 1976 it was later renamed Coventry Law Centre.
 Coventry City Council has been a key supporter of our work ever since.

 Providing access to justice for people in need